l7mp/stunner/docs/examples/kurento-one2one-call/README.md

 ```

 Ephemeral credentials expire in one day, after which they are either refreshed (e.g., by forcing
 the users to re-register) or become useless.
-See more in the STUNner [authentication
+See more on this in the STUNner [authentication
 guide](/doc/AUTH.md).

 ## Clean up